sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/ecdo-frequency/README.md

 Goal: Predict how frequent the ECDO event is.

+## Historical Accounts

+`2-ADHOC-EVIDENCE/ancient-myths` is a good place to start looking into regarding accounts of past ECDO events.

-## Bond event evidence: 3700 years
+### Bond event evidence: 3700 years

 Check `2-ADHOC-EVIDENCE/bond-events`.

-## Possibilities

-- Once every 6000 years
-- Once every 2160 years
+### Historically Notable Date - 3700 years ago

+There are a lot of records in myths and human history indicating there may have been an ECDO event 3700 years ago, somewhere around 1700 BC - 1750 BC.

+Try doing a `grep -nr` in this repo on 3700, 1700, and 1750.

+### 5200 BC

+Check `2-AHDOC-EVIDENCE/bible` for info regarding a biblical flood.

 ## Nobulart